wangmengyu/Popcorn/README.md

 - Includes ALL exploits!
 - Hosted 98% on GitHub
+- Has to redirect to sirbeethoven.comlu.com/popcorn/index.html for 5.5.1 PHP exploits

 **http://popcornhax.comuf.com/**

 - More of a personal site
-- Only supports 5.5.1 PHP
+- Only supports 5.5.1 PHP exploits
 - Includes a better name
 - Hosted 100% on 000webhost